PeterHuberSg/StorageLib/DataModel.md

 appended at the end.
 For these cases, `SortedList` is more efficient than 'Dictionary'.

 The functionality described in `List` applies also for `SortedList` and `Dictionary`.
-Maintaining the relationship is a bit more challenging in the second case, because if the key property in the child (in the example: `Date`) changes, the child needs to get removed from the parent's children and added again so that the child will be found with the new key value and not the old one.
+Maintaining the relationship is a bit more challenging in the second case, because if the  dictionary key property in the child (in the example: `Date`) changes, the child needs to get removed from the parent's children and added again so that the child will be found with the new dictionary key value and not the old one.

 # Generated class with private constructor